dinahgborglah/Danny-s-Diner/README.md

 The goal is to analyze this data to gain insights into customer behavior, popular menu items, and sales trends to help the restaurant grow and succeed.

 ###SOURCE :
 https://8weeksqlchallenge.com/

 ###TOOLS USED :
---SSMS (Microsoft SQL Server)
+1. SSMS (Microsoft SQL Server)
---Edit On DB Fiddle
+2. Edit On DB Fiddle
---VScode Editor
+3. VScode Editor

 ###SKILLS DEMONSTRATED :
---SQL
+1. SQL

 ##CASE STUDY QUESTIONS :